 - Summation Gathering: Of course.
 At the end of "Murder at the Kogetsukan", he gathers everyone together before they leave via boat to explain who the murderer is and what motivated them to do these crimes.

 - Support Party Member: His skillset is designed around him building up the gauge for his Noble Phantasm over and over again so he can provide several buffs to his party members.
 With his good NP generation and his third skill that increases his Arts performance, this means he can use his NP back to back.
-While his support is not as powerful as that of Waver, Tamamo and Merlin, he can also deal some effective damage himself with an effective attack on par with some Berserkers and the best defensive class in the game.
+While his support is not as powerful as that of Waver, Tamamo and Merlin, he can also deal some effective damage himself with an effective ATK on par with some Berserkers and the best defensive class in the game.

 - Un-person: One of the few advantages against the Mage's Association's takeover of Chaldea in the part 2 prologue is that they purposely left his summoning and any subsequent contributions to Chaldea out of their records to try to cover up his existence, allowing him to go about unnoticed for the time being.
 (Which, it must be noted, he canonically did himself before—i.e. when he first defeated Moriarty and faked his death).

-- The Worf Barrage: Holme's Baritsu technique is so great that it has power output equivalent to that of an activated Noble Phantasm under certain conditions.
+- The Worf Barrage: Holmes's Baritsu technique is so great that it has power output equivalent to that of an activated Noble Phantasm under certain conditions.
 But this doesn't allow him to match the power of Sigurd and the greatest Demonic Sword, Gram.
 Their encounter ends with Holmes losing an arm.

 - You Gotta Have Blue Hair: His hair is a deep blue despite hailing from Victorian era England and lacking the divine blood excuse of characters like Cú Chulainn.